-During the second quarter of 2010, the Company completed four acquisitions.
-The consideration paid for those businesses was \$15.5 million in cash and the assumption of \$0.6 million of liabilities and debt.
-The company drew \$3.2 million from its bank credit facility to buy these businesses.
+During the third quarter of 2010, the Company acquired a funeral home business in Huntington Beach, California.
+The consideration paid for this business was \$1.3 million in cash.
 The Company acquired substantially all the assets and assumed certain operating liabilities, including obligations associated with existing preneed contracts.
 The assets and liabilities were recorded at fair value and included goodwill.
-The results of the acquired business are included in the Company's results from the date of acquisition although, since these acquisitions were acquired late in the quarter, the impact to the second quarter operating results was immaterial.
-Selected information on the acquisitions follows (in millions):
+The results of the acquired business are included in the Company's results from the date of acquisition although, since this acquisition was acquired late in the quarter, the impact to the third quarter operating results was immaterial.